 I like to eat my chili in a bowl mixed with corn chips and grated cheddar cheese and maybe a dollop of sour cream.
 Crushed saltines are a good substitute for chips.
 Chili can be served atop most any food … hamburgers, hot dogs, spaghetti, rice, hot tamales, enchiladas, and the list goes on and on ….

 Some notes … All the alcohol in the beer cooks away so don’t worry about it.
 Although it won’t have the same body, you can substitute water for the beer.
 If you are in a hurry, you can cook this recipe in a large soup pot on the stove top at a steady simmer for 1 ½ to 2 hours or on the high setting in the Crock Pot for 3 to 4 hours.

 Agnor Chili Mix might be a little difficult to find in some areas.
-You can CLICK HERE to order it online.
+You can CLICK HERE to order it online from the Agnor farm; it is also available on Amazon.
 If you are in dire straights, there are several packaged mixes that are almost, but not quite, as good as Agnor’s … there’s Shelby’s, Fowler’s, and Williams.

 Brown 2 lbs. of lean ground meat (use beef, venison, turkey, or any combination of them … I typically use ½ beef and ½ venison).
 Drain and pour into 4-qt Crock Pot.

 On the LOW setting, cook in the crock pot for 5 to 7 hours stirring occasionally.